anderslarssonvbg/StokabWebApi/README.md

 				"statusValidationRequired": true // "indicates if the fiberStatus needs manual validation to assure availability" }
 		],
- 		"relatedPointIds": [ // "optional, list of other nearby points (addresses) which could be used instead of the searched point (address). should only be provided if not heavy to calculate"
+ 		"relatedPointIds": [ // Will not be implemented by Innofactor.
 			"CDE678",
 			"CDE901"
 		]